tribes/gta-v-solo-lobby/README.md

 Small program written in Golang to be alone in your GTA V lobby

-How it works:
+How does it work ?
-We suspend GTA V process for a few seconds, it will break the p2p connection with others in you session and you will be isolated into a new session
+- We suspend the GTA V process for a few seconds
+- The peer-to-peer connection with others will be broken
+- The game will put you into a new session without everyone
+- Enjoy